bricekk/todolistbk/README.md

 it is to learn that I decided to create this application. the goal was to be able to have my own tool to manage my tasks and my schedule.
 So on this app I had to be able to:

--add tasks to do later,
+-add tasks to do later.

--delete them
+-delete them.

--modify them
+-modify them.

 -mark them as completed.

 -and be notified when it's time to complete a task.

 <a name="specifications"></a>